 If you’re a first-timer, you may have to wipe away a few tears.
 After a few times, it will simply be business as usual.

 The first step after epilating is moisturisation.
 We recommend something with witch hazel or aloe vera to soothe the skin.
+This organic aloe vera gel is a great choice.

 Charge your epilator!
 We hate being ready to epilate only to find we forgot to charge.
 Some epilators take longer than others to get full battery, but its better to do now while its fresh in your mind.